How to do a feasibility study for a business?

 A legal feasibility study ensures a business complies with all relevant laws and regulations.
 It involves analyzing the legal requirements for all activities and deliverables that fall under the project’s scope.
 Moreover, a legal feasibility study helps a business select an appropriate legal structure.
 Every legal structure has its benefits and disadvantages such as limited liability corporations (LLCs), which reduce liability for business partners.

-An organizational feasibility study assesses the capability of a business to manage a project.
+An organisational feasibility study assesses the capability of a business to manage a project.
 It focuses on the internal structure, management, and personnel needed to execute a business plan.
-An organizational feasibility study may also include insights into the ethics of the business, demonstrating to stakeholders the business’s trustworthiness and level of responsibility.
+An organisational feasibility study may also include insights into the ethics of the business, demonstrating to stakeholders the business’s trustworthiness and level of responsibility.

 Steps to Conduct a Feasibility Study for a Business